mia-platform/documentation/docs/runtime_suite/pdf-service.md

 </div>
 ```

-In the **Usage** section we will se how to perform the interpolation.
+In the **Usage** section we will see how to perform the interpolation.

 In order to insert an image into the header/footer, you have to insert the img tag containing as value for src the base64 image.
 You can use [this link](https://codebeautify.org/image-to-base64-converter) to upload an image and obtain its base64 version.